Who pays council tax?

 You could be liable to pay Council Tax for your home if you are one of the following:

 - resident and a tenant

-- owner (if the property is no ones sole or main residence)
+- owner if the property is not someone's sole or main residence

 The landlord is liable for the council tax on a house of multiple occupation.
 A dwelling is considered to be a house of multiple occupation for council tax purposes if the tenants occupy only part of the dwelling and share the facilities such as kitchen and/or bathroom.